Senior Lecturer, MA & BA (Hons) Interpreting: BSL/English

 - Sight Translation

-- Work Placement - interpreting in practice & development of the reflective practitioner
+- Work Placement - interpreting in practice & development of the critically reflective practitioner

 - Simultaneous & Consecutive Interpreting